VTQuantMethodsEEB/klangwig/README.md

 - see previous week

 #### Thurs: PEER REVIEW
-- have assignment turned in peer review!
+- have assignment turned in for peer review!
+- finalize peer review comments by Friday evening

+##### Task List for Next Week:
+- Integrate comments from peer review
+- finalize draft
+- Last chance for bad ggplots!

 Week 15
 --------------------------